 The problem with EMFs

-My own involvement in this came about through sensing energies in buildings during space clearing consultations.
-Time and time again I noticed that when I found unusually large electromagnetic fields (EMFs) around electrical appliances, someone in the home had a substantially impaired immune system.
-In the home of healthy clients, the fields were always normal.
+I first became aware that electromagentic fields (EMFs) could be a health hazard as a result of hand sensing energies in buildings during space clearing consultations.
+Time and time again I noticed that when I found unusually large EMFs around electrical appliances, someone in the home had a substantially impaired immune system.
+In the homes of healthy clients, the fields were always normal.

-I can also feel EMFs radiating from cables, transformers, light switches, sockets in walls, and any kind of equipment when it is plugged into a mains power source.
-I use exactly the same techniques as for reading the historical imprints in walls and furniture and have successfully taught it to all the practitioners I have trained and the thousands of people who have attended my space clearing workshops over the years.
+I can also feel EMFs radiating from cables, transformers, light switches, sockets in walls and any kind of equipment when it is plugged into a mains power source.
+I use exactly the same technique for this as for reading the historical imprints in walls and furniture.
+Richard and I have successfully taught it to all the practitioners we have trained and thousands of people who have attended our space clearing workshops over the years.

 It’s important, by the way, if you try this by yourself, to remove any metal from your body first.
-Metal acts as an amplifier to conduct the EMFs into body tissues, and you definitely don’t want to do that.
+Metal acts as an amplifier to conduct EMFs into body tissues.
 So remove all metal jewelry, belts with metal buckles, glasses if they have metal wire in the frames, and so on.
-Because I do this professionally, I’ve also gone to the extent of removing all metal dentistry from my mouth.
+Because I do professiona consultations, I’ve also had all metal dentistry removed from my mouth.